Zain Retherford: Early life and education

-Retherford graduated from high school with a 131–3 record and two PIAA state titles.
+Retherford graduated from high school with a 131–3 record and two PIAA class AA state titles.

 College career

-As the #3 recruit in the country, Retherford committed to the Nittany Lions, at Penn State University.
+Retherford was considered the #3 recruit in the country in 2012.
+He committed to the Nittany Lions at Penn State University.

 2013-14

 Retherford had incredible success as a true freshman, going 27–0 in regular season.
 He made his way to the Big Ten Conference finals to face defending NCAA champion (eventual four-timer) Logan Stieber, whom he lost to by 4 points, making him the runner-up of the tournament.
 At the NCAA championships, Retherford defeated an unseeded opponent in the first round and also the eleventh and fourteenth seeds before losing to the second-seeded Logan Stieber once again.
 After losing in the semifinals, he faced and lost to top-seeded Mitchell Port in the consolation semis, ending his run at the tournament and placing fifth, which earned him All-American status.

 2014-15

 In this season, Retherford chose to redshirt to focus on training and freestyle, placing second at the Junior World Team Trials and fourth at the 2015 Dave Schultz Memorial International.